SIPI Lua Interface¶

 config.logfile

 Name of the logfile.
-SIPI is currently using the syslog facility and the logfile name is ignored. (see logfile in configuration description).
+SIPI is currently using the built-in logger which logs to stdout and the logfile name is ignored. (see logfile in configuration description).

 config.loglevel